 This is no longer a problem as you can just install and activate the Divi Builder plugin and your content will display just as it did before you deactivated the Divi Theme and switched to a new WordPress Theme.

-What’re the main differences between the Divi theme and Divi Builder plugin?
+The main differences between the Divi theme and Divi Builder plugin?

 When you use the Divi Builder Plugin;